-Twenty years after launching its pioneering For Real Beauty campaign, Dove has renewed its commitment to real beauty with a pledge never to use AI to represent real women in its ads.
+Twenty years after launching its pioneering for Real Beauty campaign, Dove has renewed its commitment to real beauty in collaboration with the PR agency Forward, pledging never to use AI to represent real women in its ads.

 The initiative, termed The Code, responds to new global research commissioned by the Unilever-owned brand, revealing unprecedented pressure faced by Australian women as AI threatens perceptions of beauty.